 The Alaska-Yukon Moose are the largest subspecies of moose within North America.
-In this area, trophy bull moose exceed over 60” in antler spread, with a few over 70”.
-Nothing can get your heart rate to jump faster than seeing a moose, standing over 6 feet at the shoulders, being enticed by your guide’s call and raking during the rut.
+In this area, trophy bull moose measure 58 inches to over 70 inches, averaging mid-60s.
+Nothing can get your heart rate to jump faster than seeing a moose, standing over 7 feet at the shoulders, being enticed by your guide’s call and raking during the rut.

 We have one of the largest hunting concession on the Alaska Peninsula for Moose in prime moose habitat.
 We manage our concession for the best trophy quality and overall population for our clients.
-We have a very high density of moose in our area to provide ample opportunities for our hunters.
+This region of Alaska has an unbelievable moose and bear population with no pressure providing our hunters ample opportunities.

-Typically, hunters see 10 to 15 plus moose while on their hunt.
-Hunts are staged from our base camp and spike camps which have heated Arctic Oven tents and Kitchen tents.
+Typically, hunters see 10 plus moose while on their hunt.
+Hunts are staged from our base camp which have heated Arctic Oven tents and Kitchen tents.
 We provide safe, comfortable, and highly successful trophy hunts.
-Moose season is September 5th – 15th.
+Moose season is September 5th - 15th.

-We hunt on ridges for best vantage points overlooking vast drainages and hillsides in prime moose areas and glass for the flash of magnificent moose antlers.
-We use calling and spot-and-stalk to harvest older mature bulls.
+We do spot-and-stalk hunts along river corridors and tidal flats with ground blinds set-up at strategic locations, calling morning and evening, glassing drainages and hillsides for the flash of magnificent moose antlers.
 Method of take is rifle.
 Success rate on big Alaska Peninsula for big moose is extremely high.
-Black Bear and Wolverine are available for trophy fees.
-Wolf is species of opportunity and available at no charge.
+Hunters may upgrade to Black bear and wolverine for trophy fees.
+Wolves are available at no charge.

 Back Bear trophy fee: $3,500.